Director and Research Professor

 Anthony P. Carnevale

-Dr. Carnevale currently serves as research Professor and Director of the Georgetown University Center on Education and the Workforce, a position he has held since CEW was created in 2008.
+Dr. Carnevale serves as research professor and director of the Georgetown University Center on Education and the Workforce (CEW), within the McCourt School of Public Policy.
+He has held this position since CEW was created in 2008.
 Between 1996 and 2006, Dr. Carnevale served as Vice President for Public Leadership at the Educational Testing Service (ETS).
 While at ETS, Dr. Carnevale was appointed by President George Bush to serve on the White House Commission on Technology and Adult Education.

 Before joining ETS, Dr. Carnevale was Director of Human Resource and Employment Studies at the Committee for Economic Development (CED), the nation’s oldest business-sponsored policy research organization.
 While at CED, Carnevale was appointed by President Clinton to Chair the National Commission on Employment Policy.

 Dr. Carnevale was the founder and President of the Institute for Workplace Learning (IWL) between 1983 and 1993.
 The IWL worked directly with consortia of private companies to develop high performance work systems and to develop more effective work and training systems.
 While at the IWL, Dr. Carnevale was appointed by President Reagan to chair the human resources subcommittee on the White House Commission on Productivity between 1982 and 1984.
 Prior to founding IWL, Dr. Carnevale also served as Director of Political and Government Affairs for the American Federation of State, County and Municipal Employees (AFSCME), the largest union in the AFL- CIO.